zemd/muesli/README.md

   strict: false, // if true is set, then model won't accept non schema attributes.
 It won't throw an error
   throwOnStrictError: false, // if true it will throw an error when `strict` is true and you are trying to set non schema attribute

-  provideGetters: true, // default to true -- give access to direct access to props via model.values object
+  useGetters: true, // default to true -- give access to direct access to props via model.values object
-  provideSetters: true, // default to true
+  useSetters: true, // default to true

   validators: [ // model validators that can validate all object's values
     MuesliValidators.equalProps(['password', 'password-confirmation'], ['validation-group1']),